EuniceFil/CSNETWK-MP/README.md

 ## AI Use Declaration
 During the preparation of this work the authors used ChatGPT, CoPilot and Gemini for the following purposes:
 1. Generating portions of the source code
-2. To refine and improve written content
+2. Provide assistance in documentation
 3. Provide coding assistance such as debugging errors in code
 4. Understanding the syntax and protocol-related concepts
 5. Providing commands for running the features of the program